Robert E. Rubin (Board Chair)

 Since her May 2015 retirement after 18 years as president and CEO of The Greater Cincinnati Foundation, Kathy resumed independent consulting with nonprofit and foundation sectors, joined StriveTogether as a senior fellow and joined CFLeads as a senior advisor.
 She was previously the director of The Pew Charitable Trusts’ Neighborhood Preservation Initiative and a partner in the New Haven-based consulting firm of Holt, Wexler & Merchant.
 In addition to LISC, she has served on the national boards of the Center for Effective Philanthropy, the Council on Foundations, and Community Foundations of America, as well as ON other statewide and local boards.
 Kathy has received numerous local and national awards for her leadership in community philanthropy.

-Rey is president of Opterna International, a fiber-optics solution company and a partner in Next Sector Capital, a firm that invests in companies for social change.
+Rey is managing partner at Centri Capital.
 He previously served as president and CEO of TechNet, a national advocacy network of technology CEOs, and was the founder and CEO of One Economy Corporation, a nonprofit that expands access to information and technology in low-income communities.
 Prior to that he was president and COO of the Enterprise Foundation, director of housing and community services for the state of Oregon and a practicing attorney.
 Additionally, Rey has helped drive the creation and distribution of public-purpose media, most notably through the Public Internet Channel, which he founded.